|

 celebrated during the Monday, Tuesday and Wednesday ahead of Ascension Day,

 being part of the fifth week after Easter.
-In fact the name Easter derives from
+In fact the name Easter derives

-an incorporation of the pre-Christian worship each Spring of Eostre.
+from an incorporation of the pre-Christian worship each Spring of Eostre.

-Following the re-establishment of the Christian festivals the
+Following the re-establishment of the Christian festivals the priest led

-church around the lands falling within ecclesiastical jurisdiction.
+around the lands falling within ecclesiastical jurisdiction.

-During each pause at a boundary mark the priest would give a
+During each pause at a boundary mark the priest would give a blessing

-"We plough the fields and scatter" is a Rogationtide hymn.
+plough the fields and scatter" is a Rogationtide hymn.

 Beating the Bounds today

-Pagan superstitions persist through the centuries to today
+Pagan superstitions persist through the centuries to today surviving the

-We declare this is the boundary of the parish of .... cursed be he who moveth
+declare this is the boundary of the parish of .... cursed be he who moveth

 our boundary."

-Other ceremonies such as dancing around a May Pole, 'Clipping'
+Other ceremonies such as dancing around a May Pole, 'Clipping' (which is

-bounds'.
-In Scotland the perambulations are known as 'Riding the Marshes'.
+Scotland the perambulations are known as 'Riding the Marshes'.

 Such events are not confined to rural communities.
-At the Tower of
+At the Tower of London

-boys, whack it" - and the boys duly pound the boundary with their wands.
+whack it" - and the boys duly pound the boundary with their wands.
 By

 following this ancient custom the boys retain a clear memory of the boundary